What is Blue-Green Algae?

-Blue-green algae is the common name of a group of cyanobacteria commonly found in many lakes and ponds.
-Blue-green algae can kill fish, and is the most noxious form of aquatic growth that we deal with here in North Texas.
-Its growth is first recognized as a “pea soup” green appearance to the water.
-As its lifecycle progresses, the density of the growth thickens and can turn shades of yellow, white, and eventually aquamarine blue.
-Dense mats of algae most often accumulate on the downwind side of infested ponds.
+Blue-green algae is the common name for a group of noxious cyanobacteria often found in lakes and ponds here in North Texas.
+Early growth is often recognized as a “pea soup” appearance to the water surface.
+As its lifecycle progresses, the bloom intensifies and can turn shades of yellow, white, and eventually aquamarine blue.
+Dense mats of blue-green algae tend to accumulate on the downwind side of infested ponds and begin to emit pungent odors that resemble raw sewage or natural gas.

 Shows blue-green algae over pond

-Blue-green algae blooms that occur in freshwater lakes and ponds can be directly toxic to fish and wildlife.
-The blooms produce a toxin that can kill fish and even mammals if ingested in large amounts.
-These toxins are released from the blue-green cells when they die and rupture.
+Blue-green algae found in freshwater can be directly toxic to fish and wildlife.
+The blooms produce a toxin that can harm mammals when ingested.
+Therefore, it is recommended that people and pets keep away from ponds with severe outbreaks of blue-green algae.
 Blue-green algae can also kill fish indirectly by causing oxygen levels to drop below the threshold for fish survival.
-This can be caused by exaggerated fluctuations in daily oxygen levels or by a sudden “crash” or die off of the bloom.
-Sudden die offs can be the result of natural environmental conditions or improper chemical treatments.
-Blue-green blooms are not only toxic, but they also emit pungent odors that resemble sewage and/or natural gas.
+This is caused by exaggerated fluctuations in daily oxygen levels or by a sudden die off or “crash” of the bloom.
+Sudden crashes can be the result of natural environmental conditions or improper chemical treatments.

 Blue-green algae blooms can happen at any time; however, they are most common from mid-summer to fall in this area.
 The bloom is fueled by phosphorus and nitrogen.
 Both of these nutrients are common to urban watersheds due to extensive landscaping and fertilization programs.
-Blue-green blooms often appear overnight and there is no sure fire way to predict when it will happen.
-However, they are very common during the summer after a heavy rain event followed by a few days of direct sunlight.
-The best way to prevent these noxious blooms is to reduce nutrients within the watershed.
+Blue-green blooms often appear overnight and there is no foolproof way to predict when it will happen.
+However, blooms are very common during the summer after a heavy rain event followed by a few days of direct sunlight.
+The best way to minimize these noxious blooms is to reduce nutrients within the watershed and extend the run times of fountains and aerators.

-Treating blue-green algae with commonly used algaecides is extremely risky and should only be done by a qualified biologist.
-These blooms are highly susceptible to algaecides and over-treatment can lead to a large scale toxin release or oxygen depletion.
+Treating blue-green algae with algaecides is extremely risky and should only be done by a qualified biologist.
+The blooms are highly susceptible to algaecides and over-treatment can lead to large-scale toxin release or oxygen depletion.
 In fact, we do not recommend any form of chemical treatments during extended periods of very hot weather.
-The only exception to this rule is when the bloom is isolated to a relatively small area of the lake or pond.
+The only exception to this rule is when the bloom is isolated to a relatively small area of a lake or pond.

-Safer control methods include supplemental aeration, beneficial microbe enhancement, and application of nutrient deprivation products.
-All of these attack the cause of the problem rather than the symptoms of the problem.
-When used in conjunction, these have all proven to be effective at reducing the density and duration of blue-green algae blooms in ponds that we routinely manage.
+Safer control methods include enhanced aeration and the application of beneficial microbes and nutrient mitigating products.
+These attack the cause of the problem rather than the symptom.
+When used in conjunction, they have been proven effective at reducing the density and duration of blue-green algae blooms.

 Share this post: